 The population in Upper Canada (where York/Toronto was located) was roughly a quarter of a million.
 York (Toronto) was a muddy little town on the shores of Lake Ontario defended by the garrison at Fort York.
 According to Stats Canada, in the decade between 1825 and 1832, the population of York more than doubled from 1600 to 5500, thanks to the arrival of immigrants from the UK and America (pre-Potato Famine).
 This means that the cholera epidemic couldn’t have killed 9000 people; rather, the truth is likely closer to 1000 or 20% of the population.

 The source of cholera in Canada has been “tentatively” traced back to one ship: the Carricks, which arrived in Montreal on June 7, 1832 from Dublin carrying sick passengers.
-Like all ships coming to Canada, it was sent to Grosse-Île Quarantine Station in Quebec/Lower Canada for quarantine, disinfection, and was eventually cleared for debarkation.
+Like many ships coming to Canada, it was sent to Grosse-Île Quarantine Station in Quebec/Lower Canada for quarantine, disinfection, and was eventually cleared for debarkation.

 As seen above, the Commissioner of Health (Dr. Motrin) and the Secretary of the Board (T.A.
 Young) denied all rumours, stories, news articles, and notices that the Asiatic cholera had come to Canada.
 However, three days later on June 10th, it was announced that two people in Canada died of the disease: John Dallow (28-years) and James Saunders from Ireland.